alters-mit/sticky_mitten_avatar/Documentation/sma_controller.md

 Pour out the contents of a container held by the arm.
 Assuming that the arm is holding a container, its wrist will twist and the arm will lift.
+If after doing this there are still objects in the container, the avatar will shake the container.
 This action continues until the arm and the objects in the container have stopped moving.
 Possible [return values](task_status.md):
 - `success` (The container held by the arm is now empty.)